 The consequence of a loss of well control event on protected areas was assessed as Critical given recovery to some habitats such as corals with longer restitution times within these protected areas may take decades to recover.

-Overall Consequence Likelihood Ranking Critical (worst-case of all above receptors) Unlikely Medium
+Overall Consequence Likelihood Ranking Critical (worst-case of all above Unlikely - Heard of in the exploration and production industry.
+Medium receptors) IOGP 434-02 Blowout Frequencies contains data based upon oil and gas